go-vikunja/vikunja/docs/config.md

   redishost: 'localhost:6379'
   # When using redis, this is the password used to authenicate against the redis server
   redispassword: ''

+mailer:
+  # SMTP Host
+  host: ""
+  # SMTP Host port
+  port: 587
+  # SMTP username
+  username: "user"
+  # SMTP password
+  password: ""
+  # Wether to skip verification of the tls certificate on the server
+  skiptlsverify: false
+  # The default from address when sending emails
+  fromemail: "mail@vikunja"
+  # The length of the mail queue.
+  queuelength: 100
+  # The timeout in seconds after which the current open connection to the mailserver will be closed.
+  queuetimeout: 30
 ```